A Guinness-Soaked Vegan Road Trip through Ireland

-If you haven’t heard the biggest news in vegan beer drinking, the formerly isinglass-filtered Guinness is going cruelty-free in 2017.
+If you haven't heard one of the best news in vegan beer drinking, the isinglass-filtered Guinness is officially cruelty-free.
 So what better time to plan a Guinness-swigging, plant-powered road trip across the Emerald Isle?
 Starting with a visit to the mothership (Dublin’s Guinness factory), our carefully researched stout-themed vegan trek covers historic bars, country castles, and even a seaside spa visit to detox before pint-upon-pint re-toxing again.
 Here’s how you can experience the beauty of Ireland while keeping your cruelty-free lifestyle in check.

 Set up camp at historic Shelbourne or the boutique Brooks Hotel for centrally located digs.
 The Shelbourne is steps from Stephen’s Green and pedestrian shopping thoroughfare Grafton Street, as well as darling and semi-secretly vegan-friendly wine bar Peploe’s.
 If a boutique homebase is more you, Brooks Hotel is located in the center of a number of more indie shopping destinations, as well as a five-minute walk from vegetarian Cornucopia restaurant from the Guinness Storehouse.
 Speaking of the Storehouse, a post-tour pint at the top of the Gravity Bar with 360-degree views of the city below is the ultimate touristy indulgence.
 When it’s time to eat, Cornucopia is cute for casual lunch before hitting the road, but if a slightly dressier three-course dinner is more your speed, Fallon & Byrne grocery has an upstairs bistro-style dining rooms that serves a vegan menu, including menu items like a celeriac and apple salad to start and a roasted cauliflower for an entree, in addition to a non-veg version.
 After dinner, a night with the famed Literary Bar Crawl is a necessity.
 During the course of three hours, you can get what feels like an entire semester’s worth of Dublin’s past performed—often in first-person from the perspective of historic figures such as Oscar Wilde—by two locals who live and breathe Irish history.